amoh-godwin/Articulae/mds/build_a_clone_of_windows_photos_app.md

 }
 ```

-*Snippet 14 -*
+*Snippet 14 - We have put in a `ToolButton` that is inside a `Rectangle` tht fills the width and height of the `RowLayout`, this way the `Rectangle` will be strecthing to fill all of the width of the `RowLayout` execpt the total width of all the other items placed beside it*

-When you run it
+When you run it, you only see the newly added button.

 ![](D:\GitHub\Articulae\mds\images\toolbar_btn.PNG)

-Lets add the menu at the end of the row..
+But when you add a `Menu`, you can see that the `Rectangle` has taken all of the width minus the width of the `Menu`.
+This method is used to prevent items in any `Layout` from becoming spaced out.

 > components/ControlBar.qml